tomix89/pokefirered/README.md

 So i found a way to skip it, then i thought why not to have this also as an option.
 The option uses an unoccupied SaveBlock2 address, therefore it is 100% backward compatible with the stock game.\
 Actually here it was more work to add the actual menu item then the function
+ 6)  Originally when a mon holds an item 'exp share' it gets a share from exp from the battling mons in an 50:50 manner.
+Now this ratio can be adjusted.\
+For example 10:90 will mean that the total exp of 333 will be divided into 33 to 300 ratio in between battling and resting mons resting mon = the one who has the hold item and was not battling\
+This comes especially handy when you need to level up a mon quickly, which otherwise can't battle as it's too weak

 To set up the repository, see [INSTALL.md](INSTALL.md), or wisit the original author's page.